ucsb/campus-cloud-docs/docs/firststeps/awsfirststeps.md

 1. **Log in to your AWS Account**.
 The Campus Cloud team has configured new accounts to use campus single sign on for user authentication and a mapping of identity groups to [AWS Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) for authorization.
 Your account will come with four pre-defined roles:

-    *  _Administrator(ucsb-idp-administrator)_: This role has full access and can delegate permissions to every service and resource in AWS.
+    *  _Administrator (ucsb-idp-administrator)_: This role has full access and can delegate permissions to every service and resource in AWS.
 Provides full access to AWS services and resources.
-    *  _PowerUser(ucsb-idp-poweruser)_: Provides full access to AWS services and resources, but does not allow management of [IAM](https://docs.aws.amazon.com/iam/index.html).
+    *  _PowerUser (ucsb-idp-poweruser)_: Provides full access to AWS services and resources, but does not allow management of [IAM](https://docs.aws.amazon.com/iam/index.html).
 This user performs application development tasks and can create and configure resources and services that support AWS aware application development.
-    *  _ReadOnly(ucsb-idp-readonly)_: Provides read-only access to AWS services and resources.
+    *  _ReadOnly (ucsb-idp-readonly)_: Provides read-only access to AWS services and resources.
 This user can view a list of AWS resources and basic metadata in the account across all services.
 The user cannot read resource content or metadata that goes beyond the quota and list information for resources.
-    *  _Billing(ucsb-idp-billing)_: This user has access to view billing information, The user can monitor the costs accumulated for the entire AWS service.
+    *  _Billing (ucsb-idp-billing)_: This user has access to view billing information, The user can monitor the costs accumulated for the entire AWS service.

-    ℹ️ IMPORTANT - Need to ADD/REMOVE user access to these Roles?
-Please see **Step 6 below**.
+        ℹ️ _IMPORTANT - To ADD/REMOVE user access to these Roles, please see Step 6 below_.